fncbook/fnc/chapter8/inviter.md

 \mathbf{y}_k = (\mathbf{A}-s\mathbf{I})^{-1} \mathbf{x}_k.
 :::

 As always, we do not want to explicitly find the inverse of a matrix.
-Instead we should write this step as the solution of a linear system.
+Instead, we should write this step as the solution of a linear system.

 ```{index} ! inverse iteration
 ```

 ```{index} see: shifted inverse iteration; inverse iteration
 ```

-(algorithm-inviter-inviter)=
+::::{prf:definition} Inverse iteration
-::::{prf:algorithm} Inverse iteration
+:label: definition-inviter
 Given matrix $\mathbf{A}$ and shift $s$:
 1. Choose $\mathbf{x}_1$.
 2. For $k=1,2,\ldots$,